 The Temple of Poseidon in Cape Sounion, the southernmost spot of Attica, was built in the 5th century B.C. and a part of it survives till today.
-This is one of the most famous ancient sites in Athens and gives amazing view to the sea and the sunset.
+This is one of the most famous ancient sites in Athens and gives an amazing view of the sea and the sunset.

-The Ancient Agora was the social and political centre of ancient Athens.
+The Ancient Agora was the social and political center of ancient Athens.
 This is where the people of Athens used to meet to talk about social issues.
-The temple of Hephaustus is the most distinctive spot of Ancient Agora, which is located between Thissio and Monastiraki.
+The temple of Hephaestus is the most distinctive spot of Ancient Agora, which is located between Thissio and Monastiraki.

 The Roman Agora lays between Monastiraki and Plaka.
 In this area, the Romans used to trade their goods, so it was used as a marketplace.